Who has the best mortgage rates in Michigan?

 Michigan is looking even better to buy right now

-But the appeal of Michigan extends beyond the Motor City.
-Grand Rapids is becoming a hotspot, known for its craft breweries and vibrant cultural scene.
-With a median home price of about $270,000, it offers a balance of affordability and quality of life, making it popular among young professionals and families alike.
+However, Michigan’s appeal extends well beyond Detroit.
+Grand Rapids is gaining popularity, known for its craft breweries and vibrant cultural scene.
+The city strikes a balance between affordability and quality of life, with a median home price around $270,000, making it an attractive option for young professionals and families.